Computer Science Foundations

 Can you help with neural network assignments?

 Yes.
-CS231N assignment 1 (kNN, SVM, softmax, 2-layer NN from scratch in NumPy), assignment 2 (modular layers, batch norm, dropout, CNN from scratch then PyTorch), assignment 3 (RNN, LSTM, transformer for image captioning) are standard.
+Vision-course assignment 1 (kNN, SVM, softmax, 2-layer NN from scratch in NumPy), assignment 2 (modular layers, batch norm, dropout, CNN from scratch then PyTorch), assignment 3 (RNN, LSTM, transformer for image captioning) are standard.
 Math derivations included where required (backprop through softmax, batch norm derivative, attention gradient).
 Implementations match the assignment style guide and pass the autograder.

 Do you cover cross-validation correctly?